Cricket: Black Caps shine to claim a famous test series victory over Pakistan

 He ended unbeaten on 126, with the big hitting of Colin de Grandhomme (26 from 19) and Tim Southee (15 not out from 10) seeing 81 runs added in just nine overs, before the Black Caps declared at 353-7, setting Pakistan 280 to win in 79 overs.

-It was a smart declaration – giving Pakistan enough temptation to chase for the victory, but some stellar bowling made sure they never got close.
+It was a smart declaration – giving Pakistan enough temptation to chase for the victory, but some brilliant bowling made sure they never got close.

 Pakistan's star batsman this series, Ali was done in by a de Grandhomme delivery which caught him on the back foot, and he edged a fend through to BJ Watling behind the stumps.